 2.1.2.
 Categorical Data Analysis

-Many UNISTAT procedures provide the possibility of performing analyses on or between subgroups of data columns, as defined by one or more factor columns (i.e. categorical variables).
+Many UNISTAT procedures offer the possibility to perform analyses on or between subgroups of data columns, as defined by one or more factor columns (i.e. categorical variables).
 Usually, selection of a factor variable is optional.
 If at least one factor column is selected, then a further dialogue will pop up, displaying a check list of all levels (i.e. the distinct values) of the factor.
 If two or more factor columns are selected, combinations of levels in selected factors will be listed.

 CheckAllFirst=0